Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Hyft Architecture

 Our hybrid exponent unit is designed to accept fixed-point numbers $z$ and $z_{max}$ as input and produce results $e^{z-z_{max}}$ in floating-point format.
 Utilizing fixed-point input simplifies the input subtraction, the constant multiplication and the separation of integer and decimal components within our exponential unit.
 The use of floating-point output eliminates the delays associated with shift operations found in traditional fixed-point exponential accelerators.
 Importantly, this design also enhances the performance of the division and multiplication units within our Softmax implementation.

-Exponent operations $e^{z'}$ involve numerous multiplications that consume a large amount of computational resources and lead to increased processing latency.
+Exponent operations $e^{z'}$ involve numerous multiplications that consume large computational resources and lead to increased processing latency.
 To eliminate the computations associated with the Euler number, we transform the exponential operation as follows:

 where $u$ and $v$ represent the integer and fractional parts of $z'log_{2}e$ value.
 We approximate $log_2e$ as $1.0111_{2}$, therefore $z'log_2e$ can be approximated as $z' +(z'>>2)+(z'>>3)+(z'>>4)$.
 We further apply Booth encoding, reducing the number of shift operations required, resulting in the approximation $z'log_2e\approx z' +(z'>>1)-(z'>>4)$.
 This shift-and-add operation is efficiently computed using an adder trees.
 Leveraging the inherent characteristics of the fixed-point format, it becomes straightforward to extract both the integer and decimal parts of $z' \cdot log_2e$.